AndyFromTaiwan/COMP90020_Project_Blockchain/README.md

 <h4> Introduction </h4>

-This application is made of the following class:
+This application consists of the following class:
 - Block - block.py :

     record transactions that have been executed